-- •We received a Safe to Proceed letter from the FDA in response to our submission of an IND for the ATA3219 program and plan to start a Phase 1 study in relapsed/refractory B-cell non-Hodgkins's lymphoma in the coming months. - •Our EBV CD19 CAR T program incorporates multiple clinical technologies designed for T-cell memory, robust expansion, and anti-tumor efficacy in preclinical studies.
+- •We received a Safe to Proceed letter from the FDA in response to our submission of an IND for the ATA3219 program and plan to start a Phase 1 study in relapsed/refractory B-cell non-Hodgkins's lymphoma in the coming months with preliminary clinical data anticipated for the second half of 2024. - •Our EBV CD19 CAR T program incorporates multiple clinical technologies designed for T-cell memory, robust expansion, and anti-tumor efficacy in preclinical studies.
 We continue to make progress on the ATA3219 manufacturing process for scale-up.